- Computational Social Science

 - Resume or CV

 - International applicants will need an official TOEFL or IELTS score (Please note our minimum scores required below.
 Applicants who do not meet the minimum scores will not be considered).
+Applicants should make arrangements to take their tests no later than October and have the scores sent to Cornell no later than October 31.

 - There is a $105 non-refundable application fee that must be submitted electronically with your application.
 The fee may be waived in cases of financial hardship or for qualified participants of certain special programs.
 For information about methods of payment or requesting a fee waiver, visit the Graduate School's Website.